Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Appendix

 \section{Appendix}

-This appendix includes additional related works, prompt settings, evolution of MRD$^3$, pruner training details, and additional case studies.
-These contents are organized in separate sections as follows: \begin{itemize} \item Sec.~\ref{sec:baseline} elaborates previous LLM context window extension and LLM in-context learning methods, and analyzes the advantage of our proposed {\sysname} compared with various previous methods.
+This appendix includes additional analysis, the evolution of MRD$^3$, pruner training details, additional related works, and prompt settings.
+These contents are organized in separate sections as follows: \begin{itemize} \item Sec.~\ref{sec:add_analysis} provides additional analysis and case studies, including the comparison of {\sysname} with context window extension methods, performance of {\sysname} on finetuned LLMs (LLaMA2-13B-Chat and GPT-3.5-Turbo), ablation study on the reward design, and sensitivity analysis on hyperparameters of the pruner.
+Additional case studies on the GSM8K with different prompting methods are given to extensively prove the effectiveness of our method.

-\item Sec.~\ref{sec:evol-mrd} introduces the prompt we used for evolution of the examples in our dataset.
-The examples of the evolution input and the evolution results are given.
+\item Sec.~\ref{sec:evol-mrd} introduces the prompt we used for the evolution of the examples in our MRD$^3$.
+Both the original input and the evolution results are given as examples.
 We also analyze the difficulty and reasoning step distribution of different evolution methods and derive a new observation regarding difficulty preference for different LLMs.

 \item Sec.~\ref{sec:training_details} includes the algorithm for training data preparation as a supplement to Algorithm~\ref{alg:cot-max}.
-The hyperparameter settings, the training dynamic of pruner, and the detailed introduction of evaluation dataset are also included.
+The hyperparameter settings, the training dynamic of the pruner, and the detailed introduction of the evaluation dataset are also included.

-\item Sec.~\ref{sec:add_analysis} provides comparison of {\sysname} with context window extension methods.
-Additional case studies on math reasoning dataset GSM8K with different prompting methods are given to extensively prove the effectiveness of our method.
+\item Sec.~\ref{sec:baseline} elaborates previous LLM context window extension and LLM in-context learning methods, and analyzes the advantage of our proposed {\sysname} compared with various previous methods.

 \item Sec.~\ref{sec:prompt_setting} demonstrates the prompt we used in this work for difficulty and reasoning step evaluation, and GPT-4 based compression on input few-shot prompts. \end{itemize}